Do I Still Need Travel Insurance If I Have Coverage Through a Credit Card?

 Most travel cards have limited coverage

-But if you're using a lower tier travel card, the benefits are likely more limited.
-Typically, you'll only see trip cancelation insurance and possibly lost baggage protection.
+But if you're using a lower-tier travel card, the benefits are likely more limited.
+Typically, you'll only see trip cancellation insurance and possibly lost baggage protection.
 Many credit cards also come with rental car insurance as a standard perk now, too.

 Kiplinger Best Travel Cards

-Depending on the coverage your credit card offers, there are situations where you might want to look into separate travel insurance anyway.
-There are some types of coverage that you can get in a separate travel insurance policy, but are less commonly found in the coverage offered by credit cards.
-Examples of that include:
+Depending on the coverage your card offers, there are situations where you might want to look into separate travel insurance.
+There are some types of coverage that you can get in a separate travel insurance policy but are less commonly found in the coverage offered by credit cards.
+Examples include:

-- Cancel for any reason: even when a credit card includes "trip cancelation protection," this is usually limited to a narrow set of reasons, like the airline canceled your flight or a prolonged government shutdown grounded most flights.
-It won't pay out if you cancel your trip because your daughter went into labor a week earlier than planned or because you simply changed your mind.
-If you think there's a risk that you might need to cancel the trip you're booking, "cancel for any reason" travel insurance can make sure you get your money back.
+- Cancel for any reason.
+Even when a credit card includes "trip cancellation protection," this is usually limited to a narrow set of reasons, such as the airline canceled your flight or a prolonged government shutdown grounded most flights.
+It won't pay out if you cancel your trip because your daughter went into labor a week earlier than expected or because you changed your mind.
+If you think there's a risk that you might need to cancel the trip, "cancel for any reason" travel insurance can make sure you get your money back.

-- Annual travel insurance: If you travel frequently, you can get multi-trip or annual travel insurance.
-These are longer-lasting policies that give you the comprehensive coverage of a separate policy at a lower price than you would pay if you bought short-term coverage for each trip.
-Of course, at this point, it's worth comparing the cost and coverage of an annual policy with the cost and overall benefits package of a premium travel card, which might have great travel insurance and other travel perks to boot.
+- Annual travel insurance: If you travel frequently, you can get multitrip or annual travel insurance.
+These are longer-lasting policies that give you the comprehensive coverage of a separate policy at a lower price than you'd pay if you bought short-term coverage for each trip.
+At this point, it's worth comparing the cost and coverage of an annual policy with the cost and overall benefits package of a premium travel card, which might have great travel insurance and other travel perks.

 Always check your credit card's travel insurance first